nextcloud/all-in-one/docker-ipv6-support.md

 ---

 **Note**: This is a copy of the original docker docs at https://docs.docker.com/config/daemon/ipv6/ which apparently are not correct.
-However experimental is set to true which the ip6tables feature needs.
-Thus it will not get included into the official docs.
-However it is needed to make it work in our testing.